alexlobera/leanjs_OLD_NX/www/src/pages/react/top-10-reasons-to-learn-react.md

 Are you ready to learn React?
 Then our React training courses are for you!

-We’ll introduce you to React, Redux and GraphQL over either our week-long, full-time Bootcamp or Part-time courses.
+We’ll introduce you to React, Redux and GraphQL over either our week-long, full-time Bootcamp or Part-time training courses.

 We run these course throughout the year and across the EU - in London, Lisbon, Amsterdam and Barcelona - so no matter where you are, there’s always the opportunity to learn React with us.